 Accommodation in Kanchanaburi

-We didn’t trawl up and down finding the best place at that time in the afternoon, we went with the first cheap place we found, the Jolly Frog, an old Lonely Planet favourite that’s now very run down, but still cheap.
+On arrival in Kanchanaburi by train on our first trip, we hadn’t reserved anywhere.
+We didn’t want to trawl up and down finding the best place at that time in the afternoon.
+Instead we went with the first cheap place we found, the Jolly Frog, an old Lonely Planet favourite that’s now very run down, but cheap.
 2 twin rooms cost us just 200 Baht each. ( we wouldn’t recommend this place.)

-Kanchanaburi is so much cheaper than Bangkok, where we were paying 900 Baht for a triple room for 4 on Rambutti Rd.
-The next day we moved to popular Sugar Cane 2 Guest House ( click through for Agoda rates) for a simple, affordable raft room on the stunning river.
-They serve good food and we had a very enjoyable stay here.
-They are in the top 20 hotels on Trip Advisor.
-Check their rates here on Hotels Combined.
+Kanchanaburi was so much cheaper than Bangkok when we visited.
+The next day we moved to popular Sugar Cane Guest House ( click through here for current rates) for a simple, affordable raft room on the stunning river.
+They serve good food, we revisited in 2018 to eat and enjoy their views while staying at Warm Well ( above).
+Sugar Cane are in the top 20 hotels in Kanchanaburi on Trip Advisor.
+Their rooms are simple but the location is perfect.

-Not everyone wants to travel as budget as we did, luckily there are plenty of options to suit every pocket.
+Not everyone wants to travel as budget as we did on this occasion, luckily there are plenty of options to suit every pocket.

 Hotels in Kanchanaburi at Your Price Point